Earthenware ceramics in the Philippines: Techniques

-Production of earthenware in the Philippines was facilitated by two main techniques, which are the paddle and Anvil and the coiling and scraping technique.
-Although a level of highly skilled craftsmanship is present in the Philippines, No evidence of kilns are found, primarily because the type of clay naturally occurring in the archipelago, can only withstand relatively low temperatures of heating.
+Earthenware vessels in the Philippines were formed by two main techniques: paddle and anvil, and coiling and scraping.
+Although a level of highly skilled craftsmanship is present in the Philippines, no evidence of kilns are found, primarily because the type of clay to be found in the archipelago can only withstand relatively low temperatures of firing.

 Primary surface treatment

 There are five primary modes of surface treatment in the Philippines.
 First is the simple scraping and perhaps polishing of the surface leaving it relatively smooth.
 Second is the application of liquid, which includes slipping, glazing, or painting (red hematite).
 Third is the incised or cutting out of various geometric patterns.
 Fourth is impressed similar to stamping designs directly into the surface.
 Finally the fifth method is applique treatment or the application of additional clay which raises the surface of the earthenware and produces a design.

 Timeline

 Prehistoric and pre-colonial Philippines

 Neolithic period in the Philippines is assigned to the timeline between c.4500 to 3000 years before present (yBP).
 During this period, the red-slipped pottery with circular impressions seems to have been dominant.